awsdocs/amazon-eks-user-guide/doc_source/create-node-role.md

 + Either the `[AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor)` managed policy \(if you created your cluster with the IPv4 family\) or an [IPv6 policy that you create](cni-iam-role.md#cni-iam-role-create-ipv6-policy) \(if you created your cluster with the IPv6 family\)\.
 Rather than attaching the policy to this role however, we recommend that you attach the policy to a separate role used specifically for the Amazon VPC CNI add\-on\.
 For more information about creating a separate role for the Amazon VPC CNI add\-on, see [Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts](cni-iam-role.md)\.

 **Note**
 The Amazon EC2 node groups must have a different IAM role than the Fargate profile\.
-For more information, see [Pod execution role](pod-execution-role.md)\.
+For more information, see [Amazon EKS pod execution IAM role](pod-execution-role.md)\.

 ## Check for an existing node role<a name="check-worker-node-role"></a>